deadpine/lumen/README.md

 # lumen
-Exploring the connection between electronics and humans
+Exploring the connection between light and humans